macaodha/batdetect2/README.md

 ## Training the model on your own data
-Take a look at the steps outlined in finetuning readme [here](batdetect2/finetune/readme.md) for a description of how to train your own model.
+Take a look at the training tutorial in the docs site first.

+If you are working from this repository checkout, start with `docs/source/tutorials/train-a-custom-model.md`.

 ## Data and annotations